LongNguyen206/project_mernmade/README.md

 **Validations** are performed both client- and server-side.
 An example of `client-side validations` is attempting to enter text into a "numbers only" field.
 These can, however, be bypassed, hence a deeper `server-side validation` is required to prevent malicious code being inserted into the database that could cause undesirable results.

-**HTTPS**: "The principal motivation for HTTPS is authentication of the accessed website and protection of the privacy and integrity of the exchanged data while in transit" - [Wikipedia](https://en.wikipedia.org/wiki/HTTPS). `<companyName>` thus utilizes HTTPS for the following reasons; the ability securely send 3rd party data sent over via API and to prevent malicious hackers from trying to steal a users cookie an imitate a users session.
+**HTTPS**: "The principal motivation for HTTPS is authentication of the accessed website and protection of the privacy and integrity of the exchanged data while in transit" - [Wikipedia](https://en.wikipedia.org/wiki/HTTPS). `HashtagHound` thus utilizes HTTPS for the following reasons; the ability securely send 3rd party data sent over via API and to prevent malicious hackers from trying to steal a users cookie an imitate a users session.

 ## 22. Research what your legal obligations are in relation to handling user data:

-<companyName> has never collected private information from the account user unless previously provided with consent.
+HashtagHound has never collected private information from the account user unless previously provided with consent.
 We only collect publicly available social media data from official APIs (Twitter, Facebook, Instagram & YouTube).
 Data collected from our social platform partners complies with their standard [Platform Policies](https://www.instagram.com/about/legal/terms/api/) and [Terms and Services](https://help.instagram.com/581066165581870).
-All data <companyName> collects is stored electronically on the DigitalOcean infrastructure, <dataCentreLocation>.
+All data HashtagHound collects is stored electronically on the DigitalOcean infrastructure, <dataCentreLocation>.
 Our application servers and database servers run inside an DigitalOcean Private Cloud.
 This secure database containing our Users, Visitors and User data is only accessible on our application servers and by approved DigitalOcean Engineers.
-All data stored by <companyName> is encrypted at rest.
+All data stored by HashtagHound is encrypted at rest.